The Third Man (1949)

 Holly Martins, an American pulp fiction writer who does not speak any German, is in over his head - he has flown into Vienna in the hopes of meeting up with his old friend, Harry Lime, who he discovers has been suspiciously run-over by a car hours before his arrival.
 Martins (Joseph Cotten), curious to find out what has happened to his friend, asks around and learns that the various witnesses' stories do not match.
 He meets the two people who claim they were the only ones present at the car crash, but he discovers, through Harry's porter, that a mysterious third man was also at the scene.

-is not a perfect film as some of the characters, particularly the British officers and Martins, are essentially caricatures, a number of the edits feel awkward, and there is a strange subplot involving a kid loudly accusing Martins of murdering a victim that is promptly abandoned.
+The Third Man is not a perfect film as some of the characters, particularly the British officers and Martins, are essentially caricatures, a number of the edits feel awkward, and there is a strange subplot involving a kid loudly accusing Martins of murdering a victim that is promptly abandoned.
 But the film's brilliant aspects more than make up for these shortcomings.

 Rating: 9